Rawi1005/st-autoinstall/README.md

+Absolutely!
+Here’s an updated README.md with a super-clear section for “If Termux says bash: not found or curl: not found” before the quickstart.
+This will make it idiot-proof and help anyone who’s missing dependencies.

+⸻

 # 🚀 SillyTavern Auto-Installer for Termux (STAGING)

 **One-line installer for SillyTavern on Android Termux**, with staging branch, color logging, and zero brainpower required.